 It's not everyday you see a duck swallowing a big bass.
 If you hang around lakes long enough, there's a good chance you'll see a largemouth bass engulfing a baby duck or a smaller bird at some point.
 You'll see birds eating fish quite often, too.
-But you've probably never seen a duck eating a bass.
+But you've probably never seen the roles reversed before.

 Bass lure manufacturers make all kinds of topwater baits of things like birds, mice and snakes because of largemouths' aggressive tendencies.
 But the tides have certainly turned in this situation.